 Sitting in a stroller can get hot, fast.
 The key to keeping baby cool is keeping their environment breathable.
 When shopping for a stroller, look for an adequate canopy that covers baby and a removable back panel for better ventilation.
 If your current stroller doesn’t feature a removable back panel, then a cooling stroller liner might just do the trick.
 There are also stroller canopy extenders for those that don’t offer enough shade.

 Something a lot of veteran parents swear by is a clip-on foam fan that attaches to the stroller tray, trained on baby.
 Stock a cooler with cold water bottles, along with a rag.
 Pour the cold water onto the rag – just enough to get it cool and damp – and wet their face, arms, and legs, then place the rag on the back of their neck.
 The air from the fan coupled with the cool water will create mobile air conditioning system in your baby’s stroller.
-Keep an eye on the rag and baby so it doesn’t end up in her mouth.
+Do not leave the baby unattended with the rag as it can be a choking hazard.

 Be Prepared with a Hydration Station